Washburn University Anxiety Clinic

 There is a 5% lifetime prevalence rate of GAD in the population.
 It is also a common problem among older adults.

-People with social anxiety disorder experience of significant anxiety in social or performance situations.
-Individuals with social anxiety disorder are often concerned about being judged or evaluated by other people.
+People with social anxiety disorder experience significant anxiety in social or performance situations.
+Individuals with social anxiety disorder are concerned about being judged or evaluated by other people.
 They may believe that they will behave in an inept or unappealing way in social situations that will lead to embarrassment.
-Another common concern is that other people will notice signs of their anxiety such as blushing, trembling, sweating, or having a shaky voice.
-Individuals with social phobia often avoid social situations in which they experience significant anxiety or else suffer through them with marked distress.
+Another common concern is that other people will notice signs of their anxiety such as blushing, trembling, sweating or having a shaky voice.
+They often avoid social situations in which they experience significant anxiety or else suffer through them with marked distress.

 Commonly feared situations include: